- Need a quick abrasive sanding tool?

 #1 The highest-performing belt sander

-Best value belt sander for your money
+#1 Finest value belt sander

-The Hitachi SBV82 is a 3” x 21” sander driven by a pretty respectable 9-amp motor.
 Packing enough grunt for most DIY work, this Hitachi belt sander even measures up to more powerful sanders that have considerably higher price tags.

 The SBV82’s variable speed dial lets you crank the sanding belt from 820 feet per minute to a very impressive 1,475 feet per minute.
-That’s about how fast I need for most sanding jobs, and I was more than satisfied with the unit’s power and versatility.

-Most affordable belt sander to buy
+#1 Most affordable best sander

 The WEN 6321 is one of the most affordable belt sanders on the market, but don’t let its price fool you.
 This 3” x 21” packs quite a punch, with a 7-amp motor that can handle almost any home sanding job without a hitch.

 The sanding belt maxes out at 820 feet per minute, which should be fast enough for any type of sanding work you need to do at home.
-The 6321 weighs only six pounds, so you can use it for extended sanding sessions without fatigue.

 Tasks that absolutely require a belt sander